polderknowledge/styleguide/readme.md

 ## Creating a New File

 This guide is a collection of Markdown files.
 This is a plaintext format that easily converts to HTML.
 Read more about it [here](http://daringfireball.net/projects/markdown/).
-Be sure you name your files without spaces with either an `.md` or `.markdown` extension.
+Be sure you name your files without spaces with an `.md` extension.

 The files in this guide are prefixed with a double digit to set order.
 Make sure your file starts with a number that will place your new content in the desired position (eg: `04-`) and change the prefixes of the other files to reflect this change in order.